jspv/teslajson/README.md

 Optional parameters:
-- _password_: your password for teslamotors.com, note: if you don't pass it as a parameter, it will prompt you to enter it.
 - _proxy\_url_: URL for proxy server
 - _proxy\_user_: username for proxy server
 - _proxy\_password_: password for proxy server